Across Five Aprils (band)

-Across Five Aprils (often shortened to A5A) was a post-hardcore band from Chattanooga, Tennessee.
+Across Five Aprils (often shortened to A5A) is a post-hardcore band from Chattanooga, Tennessee.
 The band started in September 2001 and were signed to Victory Records.
-Their name was borrowed from the late Irene Hunt Novel about the American Civil War.
-The band broke up in late 2008.
+Their name was borrowed from the Irene Hunt novel of the same name about the American Civil War.
+The band broke up in late 2008 and then got back together in 2021.

 History

 Formation, A Tragedy in Progress and Collapse (2001–2007)

 The band released its first album, A Tragedy in Progress, in May 2003 on Indianola Records.
 Following the success of this release, they played shows with bands such as Underoath, My Chemical Romance, Norma Jean, Haste the Day, Atreyu and It Dies Today.
 Not long after the release, original guitarist Jason Fields departed the band.

 After some member changes, the band wrote and recorded their second release on Indianola, an EP entitled Living in the Moment.
-Shortly after the release of the EP, frontman Steve Taylor left the band and they picked up new frontman Brandon Mullins.
-Following Taylor's departure, bassist Jason Barry departed also.
+The EP is the band's last release with founding members Taylor and Barry, and is the first release with guitarist Jarrod Smith who replaced Jason Fields, who departed the band in 2003 after the release of their debut album A Tragedy in Progress.
+Like their first album, the EP was also recorded at XadeX Studios with producer John Taylor.
+In reviews of the EP, the band has been compared to many diverse bands, such as Atreyu, Thrice, Scatter the Ashes, Coalesce and Converge.

 They toured the United States several times with bands such as The Banner, and then proceeded to write their second full-length release, Collapse.
 Following the release of this album, the band went back on the road full-time and in July 2007, the band was picked up by Victory Records.
 At this point, Drew Miller has also departed the band, leaving Zak Towe the only original founding member in the band.
 Before entering the studio to record their third album, guitarist Jarrod Smith has also left the band, and was replaced by Adam Nordmeyer.